-Doppler Weather Radar (DWR): There are 11 S-band Radars for Cyclone Detection located at Kolkata, Paradip, Visakhapatnam, Machilipatnam, Chennai, Sriharikota, Karaikal, Kochi, Goa, Mumbai, and Bhuj.
-Out of these 11 stations, 6 stations (except Chennai, Kolkata, Sriharikota, Visakhapatnam and Machilipatnam) are using conventional S-band radars.
+Doppler Weather Radar (DWR):

+There are 11 S-band Radars for Cyclone Detection located at Kolkata, Paradip, Visakhapatnam, Machilipatnam, Chennai, Sriharikota, Karaikal, Kochi, Goa, Mumbai, and Bhuj.
+Out of these 11 stations, 5 stations (except Chennai, Kolkata, Sriharikota, Visakhapatnam and Machilipatnam) are using conventional S-band radars.
+However, the conventional S-band radars are not operational at Bhuj & Goa.
 Four number of S-Band Doppler Weather Radars (Meteor 1500S) imported from MIS Gematronik, Germany have been installed, commissioned and made operational at Chennai, Kolkata, Machilipatnam and Visakhapatnam respectively with effect from 22.2.2002, 29.1.2003, 8.12.2004 and 27.7.2006 respectively.
 One indigenous Doppler Weather Radar developed by Indian Space Research Organization (ISRO) under IMD-ISRO collaboration has been installed and made operational at SHAR Centre, Sriharikota (Andhra Pradesh) with effect from 9 April, 2004.
+A Bharat Electronics Limited made indigenous S-band radar has been installed and commissioned in Mumbai recently.